Jilin China Travel Guide

 Begin visa application several months before your trip.

 Set up Alipay or WeChat Pay before your trip.
-Link a foreign credit card if achievable, or load money onto these apps upon arrival.
+Link a foreign credit card if achievable, or load money onto these mobile apps upon arrival.
 This simplifies most transactions.

 Tipping is generally not customary inside China and often not expected.
 It does not form part of the service culture.
 In some tourist-oriented establishments or for private tour guides and drivers, a small gratuity might be accepted or appreciated, but it remains optional.